maxxar92/check-edge/README.md

 ```

 This install script
-- creates a folder in the root home folder (/root/scripts)
+- creates a folder in the root home folder (`/root/scripts`)
 - downloads the script into this folder
-- adds the path of this folder to the existing path in .profile
+- adds the path of this folder to the existing path in `/root/.profile`

 ### First Start of the Script
 When you start the script the first time by: